andrewnguyen41/real-time-location-search/README.md

 - **`./requirements.txt`**: Contains a list of Python packages and their versions required for the project.
 Install dependencies using `pip install -r requirements.txt`.

-Feel free to customize the project structure based on your preferences and additional requirements.
+Feel free to delve into the code and make adjustments to suit your specific requirements.
+If you encounter any questions or issues, don't hesitate to reach out.
+Happy coding!